Fast subdivision of B\'{e}zier curves: Conclusions

 \section{Conclusions}

 We have proposed a new fast method for subdividing a B\'{e}zier curve of degree $n$ in ${\mathbb E}^d$, with a~computational complexity of $O(dn\log n)$.
 The algorithm is based on the fast Fourier transform and its inverse.
 A scaled variant of the method, implemented in \textsf{Python}, has good numerical quality even for B\'{e}zier curves of relatively high degree.

-Furthermore, the method facilitates more efficient evaluation of B\'{e}zier curve derivatives, as well as faster subdivision of rational B\'{e}zier curves and rectangular polynomial or rational B\'{e}zier patches.
+Based on numerical experiments, we propose a \textit{hybrid method} that is an effective tool for solving the B\'{e}zier curve subdivision problem.
+Furthermore, the method enables more efficient evaluation of B\'{e}zier curve derivatives, as well as faster subdivision of rational B\'{e}zier curves and rectangular polynomial or rational B\'{e}zier patches.

 The conducted numerical experiments indicate that, in future research, one should investigate in greater detail the possibility of an \textit{optimal} choice of the scaling factor.
 This involves taking into account not only the degree of the considered curve, but also the subdivision point, as well as exploring various other popular and efficient implementations of the FFT and the IFFT.
 Such an approach is expected to make the new method more numerically efficient, even for B\'{e}zier curves of very high degree.